Circumcision controversies: United States medical view

 In the United States, the American Academy of Pediatrics (AAP), the American Academy of Family Physicians (AAFP), and the American College of Obstetricians and Gynecologists (ACOG), which collaborated to produce the 2012 statements issued by the AAP, position paper as of 2012 stated:

 In cases such as the decision to perform a circumcision in the newborn period (where there is reasonable disagreement about the balance between medical benefits and harms, where there are nonmedical benefits and harms that can result from a decision on whether to perform the procedure, and where the procedure is not essential to the child's immediate well-being), the parents should determine what is in the best interest of the child.
-In the pluralistic society of the United States, where parents are afforded wide authority for determining what constitutes appropriate child-rearing and child welfare, it is legitimate for the parents to take into account their own cultural, religious, and ethnic traditions, in addition to medical factors, when making this choice.In 2017, the film American Circumcision was released, taking a critical look at the medical and societal effects of circumcision.
-The movie features prominent circumcision advocates like Brian Morris and intactivists like Marilyn Milos.
+In the pluralistic society of the United States, where parents are afforded wide authority for determining what constitutes appropriate child-rearing and child welfare, it is legitimate for the parents to take into account their own cultural, religious, and ethnic traditions, in addition to medical factors, when making this choice.In 2025, through their HealthyChildren website, the AAP wrote "While circumcision is not routinely recommended for all male newborns, there may be cultural, religious, medical, and other reasons you may decide that it is right for your child."
+The article recommends parents weigh the risks and benefits, discussing them with each other as well as their pediatrician or obstetrician.
+The article also states "...circumcision is not necessary to have a healthy child.
+However, research shows that the medical benefits at least balance and may outweigh the risks."

-Genital integrity
+Bodily autonomy

-The term "genital integrity" refers to the condition of having complete and unaltered genital organs.
-Genital integrity is the norm in Latin America and the Caribbean; all European states, except for three countries in the Balkans with large Muslim populations (namely Albania, Bosnia and Herzegovina, and Kosovo); and in most Asian countries.
+There are ongoing debates regarding the ethics of male circumcision in relation to bodily autonomy.